What Is Mezzanine Debt?

 - Potential equity upside: Mezzanine debt investments can include equity participation features such as equity warrants or conversion rights.
 If the company performs well and its value increases, mezzanine lenders can profit from that appreciation.

-- Flexible structures: Mezzanine debt transactions can be flexibly structured to align with the company’s and the lender’s risk tolerance and goals for returns.
+- Flexible structures: Mezzanine loan transactions can be flexibly structured to align with the company’s and the lender’s risk tolerance and goals for returns.
 Factors such as interest rates, repayment terms, security arrangements and negotiated provisions can be adjusted accordingly.

 Risks and Considerations